 Mantras of the Seven Chakras

-There are 7 bija mantras associated with the chakras.
-They are used for purifying the seven energy centers.
+The seven chakras are awakened by the 7 beeja mantras..
+These mantras are used for purifying the seven energy centers.
 The bija mantras or seed mantras are one-syllable sounds that, when said aloud, activate the energy of the chakras in order to bring balance and healing power in the mind, body and soul.
 The seven mantras are: LAM, VAM, RAM, YAM, HAM, OM and SOHAM.
 However, these mantras does not work without going through proper purification process.

 The divine kundalini energy is expressed in the seven chakras in seven different ways.
 They continuously control your thoughts, emotions, health, moods, relationships, immunity and spiritual awakening.
 The names of these seven Goddesses in the seven chakras are Sakini, Kakini, Lakini, Rakini, Dakini, Hakini, and Yakini.
 If they are happy, you will be happy physically, mentally, emotionally and spiritually.
 To make theses divine energies happy there are specific secret techniques are available.
 You need to know the exact keys and techniques to awaken these chakras and with proper guidance you can heal and balance the chakras for optimal health, prosperity and happiness.
 The seven mantras for the seven chakras are: LAM, VAM, RAM, YAM, HAM, OM and SOHAM.